cpike5/cpike-setup-middleware/docs/CREATING-CUSTOM-STEPS.md

 This guide explains how to create custom setup steps for the cpike.Setup.Middleware library.
 Setup steps are the individual screens in your wizard that collect configuration data from the administrator.

+> 💡 **Looking for design and styling guidance?** Check out the **[Step Design & Styling Guide](STEP-DESIGN-GUIDE.md)** for best practices on creating beautiful, modern setup steps using the built-in component library.

 ## Quick Start

 ### Minimal Step Implementation